Repair cane polo mallets

 When you’re happy with the fit of the head, mix and apply plenty of good quality epoxy adhesive to the inside of the hole as well as to the cane.

 Fit the head and align with the handle.
 This is a crucial stage and many people find it difficult to get the heads straight.
-We use a purpose built jig with a v shaped pointer fitted to the handle as pictured.
+We use a purpose built jig, powered by a portable air compressors equipped with a v shaped pointer fitted to the handle as pictured.
 Alternatively hold the mallet by the sling out in front of you and close one eye.
 Look down at the handle and make sure its perfectly upright.
 Adjust the head accordingly.
 Using a line on the floor can be helpful and face towards the light so that the hand shape is clearly defined.

 When this has been achieved, check again and then apply a small amount of glue to a suitable wedge use and tap in lightly.